Oblivious RAM: Description of the oblivious program

 The task of the FETCH phase is to look for the location l in the tree T. Suppose pos is the leaf associated with the block containing location l.
 For each node N in T on the path from root to pos, this procedure goes over all triples in N and looks for the triple corresponding to the block containing l.
 If it finds that triple in N, it removes the triple from N and writes back the updated state of N. Otherwise, it simply writes back the whole node N.

-In the next phase, it updates the block containing l with the new value v, associates that block with a freshly sampled uniformly random leaf of the tree, writes back the updated triple to the root of T.
+In the next phase, it updates the block containing l with the new value v, associates that block with a freshly sampled uniformly random leaf of the tree, and writes back the updated triple to the root of T.

 The last phase, which is called FLUSH, is an additional operation to release the memory cells in the root and other higher internal nodes.
 Specifically, the algorithm chooses a uniformly random leaf $pos^*$ and then tries to push down every node as much as possible along the path from root to $pos^*$.
 It aborts outputting an overflow if at any point some bucket is about to overflow its capacity.